sstephenson/brochure/README.md

 `app/templates/index.html.erb`, `/signup` will render `app/templates/signup.html.erb`, `/help/` will render `app/templates/help/index.html.erb`, and so on.

-Helpers should define a module that maps to their filename.
-So `analytics_helper.rb` defines `AnalyticsHelper`, `html/forms_helper.rb` defines `Html::FormsHelper`, and so on.

 Templates can render partials.
 Partials are denoted by a leading underscore in their filename.
 So `<%= render "shared/header" %>` will